-- The bladder does not contract well and doesn’t empty completely.
+- The bladder may not contract well and as a result it doesn’t empty completely.

-- The sphincter or the pelvic floor muscle is weak and it is harder to hold the urine in.
+- The sphincter or the pelvic floor muscles may be weak making it more difficult to hold the urine in.

-- The bladder and sphincter do not work together and the person is either incontinent of urine or unable to void.
+- The bladder and sphincter may not work together and the person experiences either leakage of urine or the inability to void.

-- Some medications make it harder to empty the bladder so there is always some urine present, and the need to void often.
+- Some medications can make it more difficult to empty the bladder.
+This can mean that there is always some urine present in the bladder and the person needs to void (or pass urine) often.

-- Bladder infections may cause a person to leak.
+- Bladder infections may cause a person to leak urine.

-- There are several illnesses that can contribute to incontinence such as MS, Parkinson’s disease, stroke, and dementia, to name a few.
+- There are several illnesses that can contribute to incontinence such as Multiple Sclerosis, Parkinson’s disease, stroke, and dementia to name a few.

-- Be sure to drink at least eight glasses of water a day.
-Some people reduce their fluids to try not to leak.
-The bladder does not like concentrated urine so it tries to get rid of it.
-This means frequent trips to the bathroom with not much passed each time.
+- Drink at least eight glasses of water a day (unless otherwise instructed by a health care professional).
+Some people limit their fluid intake to reduce the leakage.
+However, this is not a good idea because the bladder does not like concentrated urine so it tries to get rid of it.
+This means frequent trips to the bathroom with not much urine passed each time.

-- Limit the amount of caffeine.
-Coffee, tea, colas, chocolate and some other soft drinks have caffeine in them.
-The bladder does not like the caffeine and it tries to get rid of it.
-Also, the caffeine acts as a diuretic so it makes more urine and a need to void more often.
+- Limit the amount of caffeine that is ingested.
+Coffee, tea, colas, chocolate, and some other soft drinks have caffeine in them.
+The bladder does not like caffeine and it tries to get rid of it.
+Also, the caffeine acts as a diuretic so it makes more urine and a need to pass urine more often.